Table Of Contents

 Graph IDE ► Overview ► Account

 An Account is a way to save the contents of a Document to a server.
-There are three parts to using an account as described by the following:
+There are several aspects to using an account as described by the following:

 Using an account, and the server, is a way to share documents among devices.
 By setting up the server (see below) on your local network documents and accounts can be very secure and private, accessed without an Internet connection, and retrieved and stored via a very fast network connection.
 In addition, documents on the server computer can be altered using the powerful Graph IDE application, browsed and searched using the powerful QuickLook and Spotlight plugin and archived and transported using familiar tools.